FreeshardBase/documentation/docs/developer_docs/routing_and_ac.md

 but still populate the http headers with IDs and names of clients.
 This allows you to know for each request from which kind of client it originated and if applicable from which specific terminal or peer.
-Based on that information, you can make arbitrarily complex access control decisions.
+Based on that information, you can make all the access control decisions you need.

 Consider an app named *myapp* which has the `path` section in the `app_meta.json` configured like this:
 ```json